A Better Way To Use Credit Cards If you Must

 8. Create a cash reserve fund so you don’t have to keep credit cards around for an emergency.

-10. Figure out how many years it will take to pay off your credit if keep making minimum payments – It will surprise you.
+10. Figure out how many years it will take to pay off your credit cards if you keep making minimum payments – It will surprise you.

-A Collection of Web Pages About Credit Card Spending
+A Collection of Articles Related to Credit Card Spending

 Credit Card Debt Statistics